hs-alford/SurveyApplication/README.md

 # Site Survey Application
-**Site Survey Application ** is a web application for a sign manufacturing company, that is designed to create, manage, and process a project's site survey documentatiaon.
-To creat a new site survey, user enters the associalted project ID, the app interfaces with the company's ERP system to valdate the project and automate creation of site survey.
-Each project site can have multiple site survey's.
+**Site Survey Application ** is a web application for a sign manufacturing company, that is designed to create, manage, and process a project's site survey documentation.
+To create a new site survey, user enters the associated project ID, the app interfaces with the company's ERP system to validate the project and automate creation of site survey.
+Each project site can have multiple site surveys.

 **Used technologies:**
 * C#